-- (1) This section applies to a proposed change to a registered motor vehicle or its use that would change the vehicle's class to a class for which a higher insurer's premium would, assuming the change had happened before the relevant date, have been payable. - (2) The registered operator of the vehicle must- - (a) before the change is made- - (i) give the vehicle's insurer written notice of the change and when it is to be made; and - (ii) pay the insurer the premium shortfall; and - (b) as soon as practicable, but not more than 14 days, after giving notice under paragraph (a)(i), give transport administration a written notice- - (i) identifying the vehicle and the registered operator; and - (ii) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made; and - (iii) containing or accompanied by a receipt or other evidence that the premium shortfall has been paid.
+- (1) This section applies if a change to a registered motor vehicle or its use changes the vehicle's class to a class for which a higher insurer's premium would have been payable if the change had happened before the relevant date. - (2) The registered operator of the vehicle must- - (a) before the change is made- - (i) give the vehicle's insurer written notice of the change and when it is to be made; and - (ii) pay the insurer the premium shortfall; and - (b) as soon as practicable, but not more than 14 days, after giving notice under paragraph (a)(i), give transport administration a written notice- - (i) identifying the vehicle and the registered operator; and - (ii) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made; and - (iii) containing or accompanied by a receipt or other evidence that the premium shortfall has been paid.